qkzk/fm/development.md

   - [x] Change focus with ctrl+arrow.
 Removed MOCP completely
   - [x] single pane borders
   - [x] give focus with click
-  - [ ] Clicking an unfocused window should only give the focus, not execute anything
-  - [ ] give focus with wheel ???
+  - [x] give focus with wheel
   - [x] remove flagged mode completely
   - [x] merge Action::Delete & Action::DeleteFile
-  - [ ] test open file from menu (context ? header ?)
+  - [x] test open file from menu (context ? header ?)
-  - [ ] remove Action::OpenAll
-  - [ ] refresh if needed ???
+  - [x] in Display::Flagged, open a single file with o, all files with ctrl+o
-  - [ ] dispatch event according to focus
+  - [x] dispatch event according to focus

-        - send event to window
-            require to check the focus before picking the action, rewrite every mode logic since they don't apply
-        - rewrite every action

-    - [x] movement (up, down, left, rith, pageup, pagedown)
-    - [ ] if second -> menu (requiring moving history to menu ?), else status
+  - [ ] test everything
-    - [ ] When a menu is opened, it should still be possible to navigate in files and preview or whatever

 - [x] setting second pane as preview should enable dual pane at the same time
 - [x] FIX: leaving mount mode with enter when device is mounted should move to it
 - [x] FIX: clicking footer row execute directory actions, even in flagged display mode
+- [ ] FIX: leaving flagged file should reset the window correctly
 - [ ] display all specific binds for every mode with a key ?
 - [ ] merge sort & regex, display nb of matches, completion + flag on the fly
   - [ ] display number of matches while searching